ReverendBayes/AI-Powered-Call-Center-Intelligence/readme.md

 *NOTE: This project is no longer maintained due to OpenAI's deprecation of Whisper compatibility with GPT-3.5.
-However, it can still be used by installing Whisper directly via pip install git+https://github.com/openai/whisper.git*
+However, for now, it can still be used by installing Whisper directly via pip install git+https://github.com/openai/whisper.git*

 # AI-Powered Call Center Intelligence